Kenza-AI/kenza/README.md

 ## Kenza

+*Kenza* is an open-source Machine Learning Platform.

-*Kenza* is an open source cloud-native system (moving from `Docker Swarm` to `Kubernetes` in 2020) for Machine Learning Continuous Integration and Delivery you can run in one command.
-It leverages containers and the cloud to provide basic mechanisms for building, training and deploying Machine Learning models on [AWS SageMaker](https://aws.amazon.com/sagemaker/).
+More specifically, it is an open source cloud-native (moving from `Docker Swarm` to `Kubernetes` in 2020) system for Machine Learning Continuous Integration and Delivery (CD4ML) you can run in one command.
+It leverages containers and the cloud to provide basic mechanisms for training, tuning and deploying Machine Learning models.

-It makes it easy to run training, batch prediction, hyperparameter tuning and deployment jobs on regular intervals or specific points in time e.g. running batch predictions every week or automatically redeploying a model in a QA or production environment every morning.

-On top of its traditional "pipeline" features, the *Kenza* web app helps identify training (or other) jobs that are performing better e.g. have a better _accuracy_ or _precision_ score.
+**What ML Engines does it support?**

+- AWS SageMaker
+- More to be added soon

+**What does it provide to Data Scientists?**

+- A web UI where you can track and compare your training and hyperparameter tuning jobs, and model deployments

+**How does a Data Scientist use it?**

+- It's very simple!
+You need to implement a `train` and `predict` functionality in Python, and define a YAML file.
+Example:

+        sagify:

+        train:
+          input_s3_dir: s3://kenza-ds-demo/iris-data/iris.data
+          output_s3_dir: s3://kenza-training-models
+          hyperparameters_file: hyperparameters.json
+          ec2_type: ml.m5.large
+          volume_size: 50
+          timeout: 86400
+          metrics: Accuracy

+          deploy:
+            instances_count: 1
+            ec2_type: ml.t2.medium
+            endpoint: some-endpoint

+**Why a Machine Learning team should care?**

+- Focus on Machine Learning, not ML Ops
+- Continuous and Reliable training,  hyperparameter tuning and deployment
+- Version control of ML models
+- Shorter time to put a model in production
+- No need to spend months to change your current ML codebase to meet the needs of this ML platform
+- Integrates easily with existing software engineering best practices
+- Less resources invested on ML Infrastructure Engineers

+**Why a Machine Learning Infrastructure team should care?**

+- Clean open-source ML Platform
+- Customize it as you wish
+- Shorter time to deliver
+- Easy to integrate with existing Engineering processes
+- Support of many ML Engines (at the moment only AWS SageMaker)

+**The best part is that you can continue using your favorite libraries!**

+**Go to https://kenza-ai.github.io/kenza/**, install Kenza and follow the steps in *Getting started for Data Scientists and ML Infrastructure Engineers*

 ## Installation